 Pure sine wave inverters are the king of inverters.
 They offer optimum performance and high reliability by producing a pure, continuous sine wave output which closely resembles the AC power supplied by your utility company.
 A pure sine wave inverter uses an electronic configuration that produces either clean full-wave rectified AC power or precise phase-controlled multi-phase AC power, depending upon the model.
 For these reasons, pure sine wave inverters are the most expensive of all inverters.

-They are usually used with sensitive equipment such as computers, microwaves and industrial machinery.
+They are usually used with sensitive equipment such as computers, microwaves, and industrial machinery.

 Using an Inverter with Solar

-You can also create a hybrid system and combine the two with off-grid system when you have no power from the Grid and Grid-tied inverter to supplement power from your solar system when there is high demand.
+You can also create a hybrid system and combine the two with an off-grid system when you have no power from the Grid and Grid-tied inverter to supplement power from your solar system when there is high demand.

 Choosing your inverter

 Max Power Output